cberner/redb/docs/design.md

 ## Database super-header

-The database super-header starts with 512 bytes of fixed-size header and is followed by the region tracker which is sized based on the maximum database size.
-The super-header's length is rounded up to the next full page, so that the regions are page aligned.
+The database super-header is 512 bytes (rounded up to the nearest page) long, and consists of a header and two "commit slots".

 ### Database header (64 bytes)
 The database header contains several immutable fields, such as the database page size, region size, and a magic number.